sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/06-ldap/03-configuring-ldap.md

 **Required:** Check this box if LDAP authentication is required.
 Users can't log in unless they can bind to the LDAP directory successfully.
 Uncheck this box if users with Liferay accounts but no LDAP accounts can log in.

 **Use LDAP Password Policy:** Liferay uses its own password policy by default.
 This can be configured on the Control Panel's Password Policies page.
 Check the *Use LDAP Password Policy* box if you want to use the password policies defined by your LDAP directory.
 Once this is enabled, the Password Policies tab states that you are not using a local password policy.
 You must now use your LDAP directory's mechanism for setting password policies.
 Liferay cannot enforce these policies; the best it can do is pass through the messages returned by your LDAP server.
 It does this by parsing the messages in the LDAP controls the server returns.
-By default, Liferay is configured to parse the messages returned by the Fedora Directory Server.
+Liferay's default configuration parses messages returned by the Fedora Directory Server.
 If you use a different LDAP server, you must customize the messages in *System Settings* &rarr; *Security* &rarr; *LDAP* &rarr; *Connection*.

 **Method:** Choose *Bind* (the default) or *Password Compare*.
 Bind does a standard LDAP bind; Password Compare attempts to compare Liferay and LDAP passwords using the encryption algorithm specified in the field below.
 Password Compare is rarely used.